ChrisnNg/cat_park/README.md

 # cat_park

-cat_park was created by Chris and Thomas (CaT) to solve the problems of finding parking in metro Vancouver.
+If you can't park, use cat_park!
+This project was created by Chris and Thomas (CaT) to solve the problems of finding parking in metro Vancouver.
 Included in this app are all the parking meters in Vancouver and a crime heatmap to see where it is safer to park relative to the area.
 This app was designed with mobile useage in mind and thus includes responsive UI.

 ## Demo: